duartegroup/autodE/README.md

 ## Usage

-Broadly, **atuodE** is invoked by first setting appropriate parameters in config.py, or specifying in a python script.
+Broadly, **autodE** is invoked by first setting appropriate parameters in config.py, or specifying in a python script.
 Then, initialising _Reactant_ and _Product_ objects, generating a _Reaction_ object from those and invoking a method e.g. _locate_transtion_state()_ or _calculate_reaction_profile()_.